An Informal Letter to Potential Applicants to the Ph.D. in Urban & Regional Planning at the University

 made by late February/early March.
 The main admissions season concludes by mid April.

 - Can I apply during other times during the year?
 If space is available, we do also consider applications during other times of the year.
-(Please contact me if you are considering applying to the program outside of the usual January deadline framework.
+(Please contact the program if you are considering applying to the program outside of the usual January deadline framework.
 Most doctoral students begin their studies in September -- the start of the academic year.
 In exceptional situations, starting during the winter semester in January is also an option.)

 Advice for your application: